 Travellers are really spoilt for choice in Croatia as this seemingly small county packs a lot into its area.
 From endless coastline to thousands of islands, from vibrant cities to incredible natural sites, Croatia really has it all and we have written a number of guides on it.

 If you’ve finally narrowed down where you plan to visit in Croatia or you simply want to get some inspiration for all of the wonderful cities and towns there are in the country, make sure to take the time to look through the articles and guides linked below!

 Best Time to Visit Croatia

-One of the most pressing issues that needs to be addressed in any Croatia travel guide is what time of year to visit in.
+One of the most pressing issues that needs to be addressed is what time of year to visit in.
 If you’re not familiar with the average weather in the country or are a bit more flexible when you can travel, you really have all the freedom in the world to visit Croatia at the absolute best time of year.

 We’ll start with the most popular time to visit Croatia — summer.
 The summer season in Croatia spans from June through August and this is when the country sees the vast majority of visitors begin to descend, especially in the more popular coastal areas in Dalmatia and the islands.